daffybum/CSCIT218Grp28/README.md

 <br>  -using KNN and mlp instead of random forest classifier
   <br>-added in our own data set of 10k x6 images from numbers 0 to 9
   <br>-edited create_dataset.py to remove and filter out noises
+  <br><br>model_randomforest.p is too big to upload so u gotta train ur self to if u wan see confusion matrix for random forest